andreorvalho/zombie_invasion/README.md

 python manage.py createsuperuser
 visit: http://localhost:8000/admin and check if you can log in

+visit localhost:3000 and try to use the app

 # Run tests
 1. cd backend
 2. python manage.py test